mattjones0111/ShowInformationApi/README.md

 - Clone the repo.
-- Create a new SQL database in SQL server, ensure the connection string is correctly set in appsettings.json in the Api project.
+- Create a new SQL database in SQL server, ensure the connection string is set in appsettings.json in the Api project.
 - Run `dotnet run` in \src\Api.

 ## Development notes